 The minimalist design style is often defined by the following characteristics:

-This design style often implements Sans Serif fonts, including SF, Helvetica, and Futura.
+This design style often implements font types such as Sans Serif fonts, including SF, Helvetica, and Futura.
 There are no drop shadows and the imagery is simple with no effects.
-Very little content is included with this type of design style, so as to preserve the simplistic, clean look that minimalism is defined by.
+Very little content is included with this type of graphic design style, so as to preserve the simplistic, clean look that minimalism is defined by.

-One of the benefits of minimalism is that it never goes out of style.
+One of the benefits of minimalism is that it never goes out of style and will always remain a graphic design trend.
 Its clean and simple elements make it truly adaptable for various projects and companies.
 You may see this type of design style combined with elegant, corporate, and feminine design styles.

 We have included a few of our own examples of minimalist design below.
-You can see that our designers implemented very simple colors, condensed content, as well as clean, sharp typography.
+You can see that our designers implemented very simple colors, flat design, condensed content, as well as clean, sharp typography.

 Although the contemporary design style is a crowd favorite, it is not always the easiest to define, given the fact that it borrows elements from many other aesthetics.
-The contemporary style boasts hints of modern, traditional, art deco, and even futuristic design.
+The contemporary style boasts hints of modern, traditional, art deco style, and even futuristic design.

 Below are some of the characteristics that can help when identifying this unique style: